StraySignal/.github/profile/README.md

 - Self-hosting and helpers
 - Small scripts or helpers (e.g. [fediverse-radar](https://github.com/StraySignal/fediverse-radar), a CLI for sorting your social graph)

-Most repos are solo-built, not polished products; they’re made for my own use but may help others in similar roles.
+Most repos are solo-built; they’re made for my own use but may help others.

 ## Philosophy